sparkflows/sparkflows-docs/docs/installation/windows-install.rst

 Windows Installation Steps
 ^^^^^^^^^^^^^^^^^^^^^^^

-Fire Insights can be installed to run independenty on Windows.
+Fire Insights can be installed to run independenly on Windows.

 Installation Steps of Fire Insights with H2 DB